Constraining braneworlds with entanglement entropy: Constraining the DGP term

-The other possibility is that $u'$ has a discontinuity at $\mu = \mu_0$, i.e. that the limits in \eqref{leftrightlims} are respectively $-\infty$ and $+\infty$.
-The resulting surface would not be globally smooth, but it would consist of two locally smooth components, where each reach the defect at $u = 0$.
-Nonetheless, we can still discard such a surface by noting that it has a UV divergence in its entropy and thus is larger than the (UV-finite) horizon entropy.
+The only remaining possibility is that $u'$ has an infinite discontinuity at $\mu = \mu_0$, i.e. that taking $\epsilon \to 0$ in \eqref{leftrightlims} respectively yield $-\infty$ and $+\infty$.
+The resulting surface would not be globally smooth, but it would consist of two locally smooth components, where each reaches the defect at $u = 0$.
+Nonetheless, we can discard such a surface because it has a UV divergence in its entropy and thus is larger than the (UV-finite) horizon entropy.

 We emphasize that the argument for this statement goes through if either DGP coupling is zero.
 Indeed, we had already proven the statement for $\lambda_1 = \lambda_2 = 0$ in \cite{Geng:2020fxl}.
-For just one positive and one zero DGP coupling, we can take without loss of generality $\lambda_1 = 0$.
+For just one positive and one zero DGP coupling, we can set $\lambda_1 = 0$ without loss of generality.
 In this case, we must exploit the fact that $u''(\theta_1) = 0$ by the equation of motion \eqref{eomDGP}.
 Thus, for some small $\epsilon \ll 1$, $u'(\theta_1 + \epsilon) < 0$ and, because we still have $u_2' > 0$, there exists a $\mu = \mu_0$ where $u'(\mu)$ changes sign.
-However, we reiterate that such a sign change cannot happen smoothly because $u''(\mu_0) < 0$ by the equations of motion; this completes the proof.
+However, we reiterate that such a sign change cannot happen without an infinite discontinuity.
+This completes the proof.

 To summarize, for nonnegative DGP couplings $\lambda_1,\lambda_2 \geq 0$, the RT surface is always the horizon because the only other extant extremal surfaces are UV-divergent, so we never find a violation of CWI in this part of parameter space.
 Our search for CWI-violating theories in the swampland must involve at least one negative DGP coupling.